 A weekly social skills group has been shown to be very helpful with improving social skills and decreasing negative behaviors.
 This is true regardless of what caused the social skills deficit.
 Having your teen in a welcoming and caring environment will also be beneficial.
 Poor social behavior can be exacerbated when teens are feeling judged or attacked.
 Finding the right placement in school or classes will be beneficial while they are learning and growing their social abilities.

 How Does Solstice West implement a holistic approach to treatment?

 • Nutrition: Our dietitian utilizes the Intuitive Eating model which allows students to recognize hunger and fullness cues, as well as provide choices for healthy eating habits.
-She also provides nutrition classes and approves the menu that is served at Solstice West.
+They also provides nutrition classes and approves the menu that is served at Solstice West.

 • Fitness: With daily PE/fitness classes, we want to get our students moving and having fun!
 We emphasize that fitness is about more than physical activity: it contributes to emotional well-being and positively impacts brain function.